Superman: Red Son

 DC’s universe, flipped.
 What if Superman were raised in Ukraine and Batman an enemy of the soviet state?
 This mini-series deals with themes of personality, tolerance, and nature against nurture.
-The art is beautiful and clean, the splashes memorable.
+The art is beautiful and clean, the splashes are powerful and memorable.

 Very possibly, darling, but at least Lex Luthor is a demagogue who speaks English.

-Why I read it: A full-length animated movie version came out this year, and after people pointed out that the ending was different than in the original script, I decided to read the comic.
+Why I read it: A full-length animated movie version came out this year.
+People pointed out that the ending was different than in the original script, so I decided to read the comic.

-You already know Mark Millar from the big screen.
+You already know the writer, Mark Millar, from the big screen.
 He wrote the original books behind:

 - Kingsman